dixit17/c-dropdown/README.md

 - Click on the button or any specified element to open and close the dropdown.
 - Clicking outside the dropdown closes it.
-- Each list item can have active.
+- Each list item can have active state.
 - Provides an option to configure whether the dropdown opens to the left or right of the element.

 ## Getting Started